dotnet/runtime/docs/design/specs/Memory-model.md

 *	It is possible to implement release consistency memory model.
 Either the platform defaults to release consistency or stronger (i.e. x64 is TSO, which is stronger), or provides means to implement release consistency via fencing operations.

-*	It is possible to guarantee ordering of data dependent reads.
+*	It is possible to guarantee ordering of data-dependent reads.
-Either the platform honors data dependedncy by default (all currently supported platforms), or provides means to order data dependent reads via fencing operations.
+Either the platform honors data dependedncy by default (all currently supported platforms), or provides means to order data-dependent reads via fencing operations.

 ## Examples and common patterns
 The following examples work correctly on all supported implementations of .NET runtime regardless of the target OS or architecture.